Vyral/jesse-myles-recruiting/_posts/2020-06-30-q-what-am-i-looking-for-in-future-team-members.md

 {% include pullquote.html %}

-Finally, being smart isn’t necessarily being booksmart. **It’s about being emotionally smart.** Team members who are smart know how to interact with their team and build them up to have greater success in the future.
+Finally, being smart isn’t necessarily being book smart. **It’s about being emotionally smart.** Team members who are smart know how to interact with their team and build them up to have greater success in the future.

 If you consider yourself hungry, humble, and smart and you’re interested in what a career in real estate might look like, don’t hesitate to reach out via phone or email.
-I look forward to hearing from you soon
+I look forward to hearing from you soon.